• Skip to primary navigation

 Cover timber with cling film

-7. Step 4 – Clamp warped timber down to solid surface: Using several strong clamps along the length of the warping, clamp the timber down to a solid surface.
+7. Step 4 – Clamp warped timber down to solid surface: Using several strong clamps along the length of the warping, clamp the wood down to a solid surface.
 Tighten the clamps very steadily as if you go too fast, in some cases this can break the timber.
 Tighten each clamp a little in turn until they start to pull the warped area down and straighten the timber

 8. clamp timber down firmly